ewdoman/FreeCodeCamp-CourseAnswersAndProjects/README.md

 - **Progress Tracking**: Keep track of my progression through the FreeCodeCamp Responsive Web Design course.
 - **Reference**: Serve as a collection of completed exercises and projects for future reference.

-## How to Use

-You can clone this repository to your local machine using the following command: